maximxlss/qumupam/README.md

 ## 📓 Notes
 - Install/uninstall is effectively unhide/hide in this context.
 I only use install/uninstall because it's how it's called internally.
 - The way this tool works is not exclusive to Meta Quest.
 It probably works for any android system with multiple users, but I didn't test that and don't plan on doing that.
-- Basically just an overly glorified but missing features interface to `pm`
+- Basically just an overly glorified `pm` wrapper.